Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Nilpotency and Absolute Anticommutativity: Supervariable Method

-We now focus on the nilpotency property of the conserved (anti-)BRST and (anti-) co-BRST charges within in the framework of augmented supervariable formalism.
-It can be readily shown that these charges can be expressed in terms of the differential, derivatives, integrals and (super)variables as follows.
+In this section, we dwell on the two key and clinching properties of BRST symmetries in the terminology of augmented (anti-)chiral supervariable approach.
+In this context, first of all, we now focus on the nilpotency property of the conserved (anti-)BRST and (anti-)co-BRST charges within in the framework of augmented ACSA to BRST formalism.
+It can be readily shown that these charges can be expressed in terms of the Grassmannian differentials, derivatives, integrals and (super)variables as follows